KJeziorek/calibrate_basler_evk/README.md

 ```

-Then, clone this repository and download the pretrained model:
+Then, clone this repository and download the pretrained model for the E2VID algorithm:

 ```bash
 git clone ...
 wget "http://rpg.ifi.uzh.ch/data/E2VID/models/E2VID_lightweight.pth.tar" -O pretrained/E2VID_lightweight.pth.tar
 ```
+Number of samples determines how many samples are used for calibration.
+The more samples, the better the calibration, however, the calibration process will take longer.

 # Run